-In Europe, the EU (implemented in 1968) committed to tariff elimination for all items.
+In Europe, the EU (a Customs Union was formed in 1968) committed to tariff elimination for all items.
 In the EU-Mexico FTA (implemented in 2000) and the EU-Chile FTA (implemented in 2003), 97.1% of the value of the trade within the area will be eliminated within 10 years of the Agreements taking effect.
 In addition, in EU-Korea FTA (implemented in 2011), the tariffs for 99.8 of the total trade value between the parties will be eliminated within 10 years of the Agreement taking effect.